Traceability of products is still a major challenge in the food industry.

 In-depth study on strawberries from Morocco

 “The most obvious advantage of applying blockchain to the food industry is its ability to provide traceability of a product’s origin or quality.
-However, blockchain also makes it possible to track social aspects- like if working conditions are followed.
-If workers on the Moroccan strawberry farm would use blockchain to record their working hours in conjunction with their contracts, a buyer on the other side of the world can trust that working conditions meet the standards that they expect from the supplier. “
+However, we wanted to see if blockchain also could be used to track social aspects- like if working conditions are followed.
+If workers on the Moroccan strawberry farm would use blockchain to record their working hours in conjunction with their contracts, a buyer on the other side of the world can trust that working conditions meet the standards that they expect from the supplier.
+However, it is crucial that all actors have been fully identified on forehand and that there is a clear incentive to share data and participate.
+Our initial field visit shows that this was not the case.
+I see this as a human challenge and not a tech one, says Hanna Skoog. “

 Axfood, Coca-Cola, Dirafrost, Ekofisk, EquiNordic, GS1, Gård & Djurhälsan, IBM, Marine Stewardship Council (MSC), Martin & Servera, Orkla, Oxfam, RISE, SKL Kommentus, Stockholms Fiskauktion, The Absolute Company, The National Agency for Public Procurement